jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 "Great."
 He hesitated, then added, "And Sophie?
 Don't worry about impressing them.
 Just be yourself.
 That's enough."

-But Sophia wasn't sure being herself was enough when herself was the variable that complicated his equation.
+But Sophia wasn't sure being herself was enough when herself was the thing that didn't fit his equation.

 ---